-Diane is currently attending Erasmus University in Rotterdam (in the Netherlands), where she is researching the impact of economic forces on US nonprofit regional theaters since the 80’s and working towards a PhD in cultural economics.
-For the six years prior to moving to Europe, Diane worked in the Performing Arts program at The Andrew W. Mellon Foundation, where she had primary responsibility for theater, dance, and technology-related strategies and grants.
+For the six years prior to moving to Europe, Diane worked in the Performing Arts program at The Andrew W. Mellon Foundation in New York City, where she had primary responsibility for theater, dance, and technology-related strategies and grants.
 Before joining the Foundation, Diane served as managing director of the contemporary performing arts center On the Boards (Seattle, Washington) and executive director of a destination music festival in the resort town of Sandpoint, Idaho.
 Prior work also includes stints at the Sundance Film Festival, the Seattle Film Festival, Peter Gabriel’s WOMAD USA, and Bumbershoot, Seattle’s Arts Festival.
 Early in her career–post graduate school–she landed in Boise, Idaho.
 She cobbled together a life in the theater by doing bit of university lecturing in the Theatre Arts Department at Boise State University; a bit of arts marketing, teaching, and whatever else needed to be done for an extraordinary ensemble company called Idaho Theatre for Youth (which reached 100,000 kids a year in Idaho); and a bit of writing, acting, directing and producing.

-Diane is a frequent panelist, provocateur, or keynote speaker at arts conferences within and outside of the US (notable addresses include “Surviving the Culture Change” and “The Excellence Barrier”) and has contributed articles to several publications, including “Recreating Fine Arts Institutions,” which was published in the fall 2009 issue of the Stanford Social Innovation Review.
-She holds an MFA in Acting & Directing from University of Missouri Kansas City and a BS in Psychology and BFA in Theater from Tulane University.
+She holds an MFA in Acting & Directing from University of Missouri Kansas City and a BS in Psychology and BFA in Theater from Tulane Universit in New Orleans.
 In 2002, she attended the inaugural Executive Program for Nonprofit Leaders at Stanford University’s Graduate School of Business (a program of National Art Strategies).
+In recent years she has attended two Salzburg Global Seminars–once as a participant, and once as a speaker–and has participated in a week-long training/residency program with the organization Common Cause.